nicoleman0/nicoleman0/README.md

 **IT DevOps · MSc Information Security — Royal Holloway, University of London**

-I run infrastructure for a living and keep a two-node Proxmox cluster at home so I can make the same mistakes on my own time.
+I do automation and infra work for a living and keep a two-node Proxmox cluster at home so I can make the same mistakes on my own time.
 Most of what I write is Python, most of what I deploy is declared in a repo somewhere, and nothing gets `apply`'d by hand if a pipeline can do it instead.